neitzert/FToDNS/README.md

 The recent introduction of [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) takes an already incendiary security issue and douses it with petroleum.

-The PoC hope's to bring light to these challenges by playing with fireworks uncomfortably close to that incendiary security issue doused with petroleum.
+The PoC hope's to bring light to these challenges by playing with fireworks uncomfortably close to that petroleum soaked security issue.

 Now, if you would please hold my beer,